phylum-dev/documentation/docs/knowledge_base/dependency_file_exclusion.md

 An `--exclude` option exists to filter the list of dependency files detected (methods 2 and 3) when they aren't specified explicitly by argument (method 1).
 This option takes [gitignore-style exclusion patterns][gitignore_patterns] and can be specified multiple times.
 The `EXCLUDE` patterns should be specified in quotes to prevent shell globbing.
 The patterns are applied relative to the current `phylum-ci` working directory.

-There are the various ways exclusions can be provided, shown here with the `phylum-ci` tool used locally:
+There are various ways exclusions can be provided, shown here with the `phylum-ci` tool used locally:

 ```sh
 ## Specify a single gitignore-style exclusion pattern